dilroseR/MiniProjects_in_R/README.md

 # MiniProjects_in_R
-Some mini projects using R programming language
+Some mini-projects done using the R programming language on RStudio.